awmooo/AP-SAM/README.md

 It prepares for 3D pore structure reconstruction, calculation of porosity and so on.
  ![AP-SAM](AP-SAM.svg)
 AP-SAM architecture
-# Training process
+# Training records

-Training process on mudstone data,we train 200 epochs on AP-SAM.
+Training records on mudstone data,we train 200 epochs on AP-SAM.

 Original Mudstone dataset is available on [Digital Rocks Portal](https://www.doi.org/10.17612/BVXS-BC79)